 Apply online here.
 All Program Descriptions include step-by-step instructions for using the online application system.

 Your project description should be clear and concise.
 This is your opportunity to communicate your project to the jury.
-The length limit for project descriptions is 350 words.
+The length limit for project descriptions is 350 words for most programs and 500 words for the Creation Program.
+Please refer to the program guidelines to verify the project description’s lenght limit of the program for which you are applying.

 Budget: make sure all your expenses are eligible according to the program criteria and use accurate figures whenever possible.
 For very detailed budgets, you have the option of uploading a separate spreadsheet.